 Symptoms of Type 1 diabetes would include weight loss, lethargy, extreme thirst and increased peeing (urination).
 If this particular form of diabetes is left untreated it becomes fatal.
-In Type 1 diabetes there is no other options, taking insulin is the only treatment and is life long.
+In Type 1 diabetes there are no other options, taking insulin is the only treatment and is lifelong.

 Type 2 (Non-insulin dependent diabetes)

 Non-insulin dependent diabetes mellitus (NIDDM) or Type 2 is also recognized as maturity-onset diabetes, this type usually appears in older people from around 40 years of age onward.
-Because of how gradual this form of diabetes takes to show its self diagnoses is often delayed for some years.
+Because of how gradual this form of diabetes takes to show its self-diagnosis is often delayed for some years.

 With this type of diabetes there is usually a high insulin blood count, but because the cells of the body are resistant to the effects of the insulin there is a reduced uptake of glucose despite the high level of insulin.
 This also results in hyperglycemia.

 Both types of diabetes would need life-changing eating habits which could consist of a low fat, high fibre both low simple sugar (sweets and cakes) and a high complex sugar (pasta, rice, potatoes) intake.